robbert-vdh/yabridge/docs/architecture.md

 # Architecture

+TODO: This document has not yet been updated since adding VST3 support

 The project consists of two components: a Linux native VST plugin (`libyabridge.so`) and a VST host that runs under Wine (`yabridge-host.exe`/`yabridge-host.exe.so`, and